Mondobot/Bomberman/README.md

 Bomberman
 =========

-Multiplayer Bomberma clone that hopes to become a mmo
+Multiplayer Bomberman clone that hopes to become a mmo